jax-ml/jax-ai-stack/docs/source/JAX_examples_image_segmentation.md

 ### Splitting the dataset into training and validation sets

-Next, we'll implement the `OxfordPetsDataset` class providing the access to the images and masks.
+Next, we'll create the `OxfordPetsDataset` class providing access to our images and masks.
 The class implements `__len__` and `__getitem__` methods.
 In this example, we do not have a hard training and validation data split, so we will use the total dataset and make a random training/validation split by indices.
 For this purpose, we create a helper `SubsetDataset` class to map indices into training and validation (test) set parts.

 ```{code-cell} ipython3
 class OxfordPetsDataset: